dorving/g_mem_mac/README.md

 of a running Habbo process.
 The results, if obtained successfully, are printed to the console, which is then read by the G-Earth process.

+The `build/g_mem_mac` executable generated in the building step can be renamed to `G-Mem` and replace the existing `G-Mem` executable in the latest G-Earth release.

 ### Logs
 Logs are written to the following directory:
 `/Users/YOURNAME/.g_mem/logs`